 Keeping a record of all the risks will enable a company to find any pattern that is resulting in the development of the risks and also enable them to have an effective plan in place to handle such risks in the future.

 Now, in the last section, we will understand how to minimize commerce risk-

 A company that is operating in a sector that is of high risk should always maintain a low debt ratio.
 In this way, it will be able to carry out its financial obligations.

 When revenue decreases and debt increases, the company might become bankrupt.
 On the contrary, in a situation where the company is making huge profits, it will be easily able to fulfill its financial obligations.

-#2 Know the ratios to calculate business risk
+#2 Know the ratios to calculate commerce challenges

-For calculating the business risk, four ratios are calculated by the analysts, and they are-
+For calculating the commerce risk, four ratios are calculated by the analysts, and they are-

 - Contribution Margin Ratio

 In addition to these, some statistical methods are also used to calculate risks.

 #3 Identify your Commerce Risk & Tackle them Straight Away